kanidm/kanidm/kanidm_book/src/oauth2.md

 to a system capable of identity and authorisation.
 Two primary methods of this exist today: rfc7662 token introspection, and openid connect.

-We consider rfc7662 token introspection the more secure standard over openid connect, but openid connect will be supported due to it's widespread use.

 ## How Does Oauth2 Work?

 A user wishes to access a service (resource, resource server).
 The resource